Gammazon/product-image/README.md

-# Gammazon - Carousel Component
+# Gammazon - Product Display Component
 Gammazon is an Amazon Product Page replica.
 This component consists of the main product display of Gammazon.

 ## In Action